Certseeds/GraphicsMagick/www/INSTALL-unix.rst

 /usr/X11R6/bin is in your PATH prior to running configure.

-If you are using Cygwin version 1.3.9 or later, you may specify the configure option '--enable-shared' to build Cygwin DLLs.
+If you are using Cygwin version 1.3.9 or later, you may specify the configure option '--enable-shared' to build Cygwin DLLs, and additionally '--with-modules' to enable use of loadable modules.
 Specifying '--enable-shared' is required if you want to build PerlMagick under Cygwin because Cygwin does not provide the libperl.a static library required to create a static PerlMagick.
 Note that older Cygwin compilers may not generate code which supports reliably catching C++ exceptions thrown by DLL code.
 The Magick++ library requires that it be possible to catch C++ exceptions thrown from DLLs.
 The test suite ``make check`` includes several tests to verify that C++ exceptions are working properly.

 Building under MinGW & MSYS2
 ----------------------------